s-vitaliy/zio-metrics-connectors/docs/metrics/datadog-client.md

 ```

 For DataDog we do need to spin up our own server.
 Rather we need to provide a client that can send datagrams
-to a specified UDP destination.
+to a specified UDP destination or a unix domain socket.

 Again we need an effect that runs our instrumented code until the user presses any key: